DannyMcwaves/IP/README.md

     # returns the state of the current ip addressed passed.

     res.app_ips
-    # returns all other IP addresses that are associated with this IP addresses.
-Public IP address that
+    # returns all other IP addresses that are associated with this IP addresses:
-    # belong to the same network.
+    # Public IP address that belong to the same network.

     res.version
     # return the version of the IP address.